 Thank you for your interest in Sudbury’s Rural and Northern Immigration Pilot Program (RNIP).
 Below you will find more information for Sudbury employers who are seeking to participate in the program.
-Any community related questions should be directed to [email protected].
-For all other inquiries, please visit the IRCC website.
+All employer questions should be directed to [email protected].

-- Be located within the boundaries of the City of Greater Sudbury or within commutable distance, as defined by the Ministerial Instructions.
+- Are located within the boundaries of the Sudbury Pilot, defined as the census metropolitan area of Greater Sudbury in Ontario, as defined by Statistics Canada.

 - Have been in active business in Greater Sudbury for at least 1 year prior to providing the candidate a job offer.
 The employer may be required to provide operation history documented through financial information and/or prepared financials, bank statements, letters patent, and tax filings to the Sudbury RNIP Coordinator upon request.*